-Join Tom Green for an in-depth discussion in this video Creating a WebM video, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Creating a WebM video, part of Learning HTML5 Video.

 The new kid on the video block when it comes to HTML5 video is an open standard called WebM, and you can learn a lot about it just by coming to this web page.
 But we're going to be concentrating on creating WebM rather than reading about it.
 Though there are a number of applications that allow you to create a WebM file, I will be concentrating on two encoders.
 The first is an online encoder from Firefogg.org, which is a Firefox plug-in.
 The second is the MiroVideoConverter, which is available in both Macintosh and PC versions.

 Why two encoders?
 I, personally, prefer to control the encoding process, and tweak the settings to my satisfaction and Firefogg gives me that capability.
 For those of you who want a simple, point and click encoding experience, you just can't go wrong with Miro.
 So, let's get started.
 And to get yourself started, just open Firefox and point your browser to Firefogg.org.
 When the page opens, you'll see a little red box here that says, install Firefogg, click the link and it will give you some information about it.

 And then you click, Install Now, and you notice that you're going to have to restart Firefox to get into Firefogg, which is not bad.
 So, we'll restart the browser and start creating some video.
 Notice that when you come back it tells you Firefogg is installed.
 Click the Make Web Video link to open the encoder.
 The first step in the process of course is to select the file that you're going to encode.
 The file is located in your Exercise folder.
 Click the Select File button and navigate to your Video 05 Exercise folder for this chapter and the file that we're going to be using is CableCar.mp4.